aws-samples/amazon-redshift-config-compare/README.md

-# Automated Evaluation of most optimal Amazon Redshift node configuration
+# Automated evaluation of most optimal Amazon Redshift node configuration

 ## Introduction
 Amazon Redshift is a fast, fully managed, widely popular cloud data warehouse offers different node types to accommodate various workloads, and customers can choose among different node types and node count depending on their